UCLALibrary/research-tips/_tutorials/2017-01-31-review-articles.markdown

 sort-weight: 43
 learning-outcomes:
     - Summarize a review article and its purpose
-    - Locate review articles in various databases
+    - Find review articles in various databases
     - Identify signifcant filter terms for searching review articles
     - Distinguish a review article from a primary research article
 # ACRL FRAMES